Nathan-Vandevoort/ENVY/README.md

 ## Resources
 I created a discord servers for users to get in touch with me and report bugs.
 Feel free to [join](https://discord.gg/r259susGAS)!

+## Glossary
+### batch size
+To put it simply the batch size is how many frames will envy try to give each computer.
+You may want to increase this number if you have very fast renders (less then 2 minutes per frame).
+Under the hood envy needs to launch whatever software you want to render in (maya, houdini, etc...) and that can take time.
+The batch size tells envy how often should each computer restart that software.
+If it takes longer to open maya then it does to render your frame then you probably want to increase your batch size.
+The batchsize also tells envy how many work items the scheduler can allocate. which is `(frame range // batch size)`.

+For Example: if you have 100 frames to render and a batch size of 10 then 10 computers will be able to work on your job.
+This can be not optimal if you have 20 computers running envy as 10 of them wont have any work.
+In this case you may want to set a lower batchsize such as 5.
+If you dont want to worry about batch size just leave it at 1.